-Best Irish Coffee Recipe
+Want The Best Irish Coffee Recipe?

 Irish coffee is a great way to celebrate a holiday, or even just to end a long day… when it’s made well, that is.
 When it isn’t, it can become a cup of overly sweet, insultingly tacky crud.

-Here’s our pick for a recipe that maximizes the delectable aspects of this sweet-yet-strong drink, while still respecting the coffee that forms its essence.
+The truth is, knowing how to make it well can be tricky.
+You want a recipe that doesn’t end up ruining the stuff, right?
+We get it.
+Here’s our pick that maximizes the delectable aspects of this sweet-yet-strong drink, while still respecting the coffee that forms its essence.

-This is a simple yet authentic recipe for a gorgeous Irish coffee.
-It will pick you up and throw you down at the same time.
+Classic and timeless - Craved by many, but mastered by few.
+This is a simple yet authentic recipe that will pick you up and throw you down at the same time.